Ivrea railway station

-Ivrea railway station is the train station serving the town and comune of Ivrea, in the Piedmont region, northwestern Italy.
+Ivrea railway station is the train station serving the town and comune of Ivrea, in the Piedmont region of northwestern Italy.
 It is the junction of the Chivasso–Aosta railway.

-The station is currently managed by Rete Ferroviaria Italiana (RFI).
-Train services are operated by Trenitalia.
-Each of these companies is a subsidiary of Ferrovie dello Stato (FS), Italy's state-owned rail company.
+The station is currently managed by Rete Ferroviaria Italiana (RFI), while train services are operated by Trenitalia.
+Both companies are subsidiaries of Ferrovie dello Stato (FS), Italy's state-owned rail company.

 History

 The station was opened on 5 November 1858, upon the inauguration the second part of the Chivasso–Ivrea–Aosta railway, from Caluso to Ivrea.

 Features

 Four tracks, three of which are equipped with platforms, overpass the station.

 Regional links

 The station is served by the following service: